johnspray74/ReactiveCalculator/README.md

     ```

+## New features to be done

+1. Formatting the reult.
+Currently the output is a random number of significant digits, decimal places and scientific notation.

+   My plan is to be able to format each row result individually.
+To make the UI simple I envisage four radio buttons or a simple drop down selection on every row.
+The options are the normal "Float", "Fixed", "Sci", "Eng" and a small textbox for entering the number of significant digits/decimal places.
+There could also be a tick box to supress trailing decimal places that are zero.

+2. Supporting SI unit prefixes.
+There would be a TextBox in front of the units in which you can enter an SI prefix such as k, m, M etc. The result is then multiplied/divided by the corresponding 10 to the power of a multiple of 3.

+3. Menus with New/Load/save/SaveAs, Help, About etc.

 ## How to manually install the Nuget package

 The workshop project uses a package that doesn't come installed with Visual Studio.
 It should isntall automatically when you press F5 to run the program.
 If it doesn't install, these are the manual instructions.